With the European Climate Law, the EU is committing to carbon neutrality by 2050. What does that mean in practice?

 Check out how the EU wants to better use forests as carbon sinks

 To date, no artificial carbon sinks are able to remove carbon from the atmosphere on the necessary scale to fight global warming.

 The carbon stored in natural sinks such as forests is released into the atmosphere through forest fires, changes in land use or logging.
 This is why it is essential to reduce carbon emissions in order to reach climate neutrality.

 Another way to reduce emissions and to pursue carbon neutrality is to offset emissions made in one sector by reducing them somewhere else.
 This can be done through investment in renewable energy, energy efficiency or other clean, low-carbon technologies.
 The EU’s emissions trading system (ETS) is an example of a carbon offsetting system.

 The European Union is committed to an ambitious climate policy.
-Under the Green Deal it aims to become the first continent that removes as many CO2 emissions as it produces by 2050.
-This goal will become legally binding if the European Parliament and Council adopt the new Climate Law.
-The EU’s interim emission reduction target for 2030 would also be updated from the current 40% reduction to a more ambitious one.
+Under the Green Deal it aims to become the first continent to remove as many CO2 emissions as it produces by 2050.
+This goal became legally binding when the European Parliament and Council adopted the Climate Law in 2021.
+The EU’s interim emission reduction target for 2030 was also updated from 40% to at least 55%.

 The EU is currently revising old legislation and setting new laws that will help deliver the 2030 goal of a 55% cut in emissions.
 The package of legislation is known as Fit for 55 and includes among others rules on emissions trading, national emissions reduction targets, carbon removal in the land use sector and transport emissions.